 Nestled in the glorious scenery of the Moroccan Rif mountains lies Chefchaouen or Chaouen as it is often called by Moroccans.
 The city with the most photographed and instagrammed medina of Morocco.
 A quiet place where people come to take a break from the otherwise frantic Moroccan cities.

 There’s a sort of calmness that reigns over the place.
 Is it the mountain air?
 Is it the availability of kif (cannabis) grown abundantly in the surrounding countryside?
 Or is it the calming shades of blue that cover the walls of every single building in the city?
 Whatever it is, there are plenty of things to do in Chefchaouen and you should definitely put this place on your Moroccan itinerary!

 There are several theories as to why the walls of Chefchaouen were painted blue.
 One theory says that the blue keeps mosquitoes away.
 Another one says that Jews who came here in the 1930’s introduced the blue as a contrast to the traditional green of Islam.
 The blue is also said to symbolize the sky and the sea.
 And the least appealing theory is that, according to some locals, the walls were mandated to be painted blue simply to attract tourists in the 1970s.

-And indeed, walking the medina feels like walking through a painting: there’s light blue, dark blue, violet blue and all shades in between!
+Whatever the theory, there’s no denying that walking through the old town feels like walking through a painting: there’s light blue, dark blue, violet blue and all shades in between!
 Every corner reveals an even more picturesque scene than the previous one and every house seems worth photographing!

 Have you been to the blue city of Morocco?
 What were, according to you, the best things to do in Chefchaouen?